 - 1. They would otherwise be considered Covered Services under the Contract; - 2.
 The Member received an organ or bone marrow of the live donor; and - 3.
-The transplant was approved as a medically necessary.
+The transplant was approved as a medically necessary Transplant

-Non-Covered Services and Exclusions:
+Non-Covered Services and Exclusions for Transplant Benefits: